 Malawi has implemented a series of structural adjustment programmes (SAPs) to address structural weaknesses and adjust the economy to attain sustainable growth and poverty reduction.
 The major areas of focus of the SAPs included the liberalisation of the agricultural sector, parastatal sector reform, privatisation, trade liberalisation, financial sector reform, exchange rate liberalisation, interest rate liberalisation; and the rationalisation of the Budget.
-Nonetheless, the adjustment programmes have had limited impact on economic growth and poverty reduction due to a number of factors outlined below.
+Nonetheless, the adjustment programmes have had limited impact on economic growth and poverty reduction.

-This chapter presents an overview of the structural adjustment policies and their impact with respect to poverty reduction, and finally outlines rationale for the new approach to Poverty Reduction Strategies.
+This chapter presents an overview of the structural adjustment policies and their impact on economic growth and poverty reduction, and finally outlines the rationale for the new approach to Poverty Reduction Strategies.